 I don’t know where I’m going from here, but I promise it won’t be boring. – David Bowie

-I have been playing drums for Clare and her new all-girl line up since 2012.
-We mainly play 80s revival festivals and weekenders all over the UK bringing hits like, I Could Be Happy, Don't Talk to Me About love and of course Happy Birthday, back to life.
+I have been playing drums for Clare Grogan and her new all-girl line up since 2012.
+We play regularly all year round across the UK and beyond, bringing hits like, I Could Be Happy, Don't Talk to Me About love and of course Happy Birthday, back to life.

 Lola in Slacks

-6 piece Glasgow band fronted by Lou Reid.
-We've been togther since 2013 honing our sound.
+5 piece Glasgow band fronted by Lou Reid.
+We've been together since 2013 honing our sound.
 Louder Than War music magazine summed us up perfectly, "Like the Mary Chain, Lola in Slacks are classicists, consciously part of a lineage that takes in 70s New York, French chanson, and maverick individualists such as John Cale and early Roxy Music."

-We released our debut single, 'Tramlines' on iTunes in September 2015 and it has been very well received.
-More releases to come in 2016 and you can check my "Gigs" section for live dates also
+We released, 'Postscript in Blue' on limited edition vinyl & digitally in 2019 and it has been very well received.
+More releases to come and you can check my "Gigs" section for live dates also

 The first band I was in that gained a record deal and comercial success.
 I had an amazing journey with The Hedrons, a punk/rock band that formed in 2005 in Glasgow

 We released three singles on the Glasgow based label, Measured Records.
 Two singles went top 5 and one went top 20 in the Scottish Chart.
 Our debut album One More Won't Kill Us was released on 5 February 2007.

 Live & Tours